jblindsay/whitebox-tools/README.md

 ## Known Issues

 - Currently GeoTIFF files can be read but cannot be written.
 This will hopefully be resolved soon.
 - There is no support for reading, writing, or analyzing vector data yet.
-Plans include native support for the ESRI Shapefile format.
+Plans include native support for the ESRI Shapefile format and possibly GeoJSON data.
-- Compressed LAS files (LAZ) are not supported.
+- The LAZ compressed LiDAR data format is not currently supported although zipped LAS files are..
-- File directories cannot contain apostrophes (') as they will be interpreted in the arguments array as single quoted strings.
+- File directories cannot contain apostrophes (', e.g. /John's data/) as they will be interpreted in the arguments array as single quoted strings.

 ## Frequently Asked Questions